modin-project/unidist/docs/using_unidist/unidist_on_mpi.rst

 This parameter differs depending on the MPI implementation used.

 * For Intel MPI or MPICH: ``-hosts host1,host2``.
-You can also see `Controlling Process Placement with the Intel® MPI Library <https://www.intel.com/content/www/us/en/developer/articles/technical/controlling-process-placement-with-the-intel-mpi-library.html>` for deeper customization.
+You can also see `Controlling Process Placement with the Intel® MPI Library <https://www.intel.com/content/www/us/en/developer/articles/technical/controlling-process-placement-with-the-intel-mpi-library.html>`_ or `MPICH wiki <https://github.com/pmodels/mpich/blob/main/doc/wiki/how_to/Using_the_Hydra_Process_Manager.md>`_ for deeper customization.

 * For OpenMPI: ``-host host1:n1,...,hostM:nM``
 where n1, ..., nM is the number of processes on each node, including system processes.
-You can also see `Scheduling processes across hosts with OpenMPI Library <https://docs.open-mpi.org/en/v5.0.x/launching-apps/scheduling.html>` for deeper customization.
+You can also see `Scheduling processes across hosts with OpenMPI Library <https://docs.open-mpi.org/en/v5.0.x/launching-apps/scheduling.html>`_ for deeper customization.

 Running without ``mpiexec`` command